lawrennd/old_talks/_ai/includes/marcel-renault.md

 \define{marcelRenault}
 \editme

 \notes{But in terms of our ability to deploy that computation in actual use, to share the results of what we have inferred, we are very limited.
-So when you imagine the F1 car that represents a psyche, think of an F1 car with bicycle wheels.}
+So, when you imagine the F1 car that represents a psyche, think of an F1 car with bicycle wheels.}

 \newslide{}